Non-Markovian dynamics of a two-level system in a bosonic bath and a Gaussian fluctuating environment with finite correlation time: Hierarchical equations of motion

 where $V_{\nu}$ are symbols of the operators, defined on the TLS subspace

-The hierarchical equations of motion (HEOM) are obtained from the reduced density matrix (\ref{averaged-atom-density-matrix-elements}) by repetitive differentiation of the memory kernel, related to the influence functional.
-As a result, an infinite system of recurrent ODEs appears, involving time derivatives of auxiliary density matrices \cite{10.1143/JPSJ.58.101,doi:10.1143/JPSJ.75.082001}.

-At first, we consider a simplified problem, with the stochastic field turned off.
-From the two interaction Hamiltonians in Eq.(\ref{HAFB}) we keep only $\hat{H}_{IB}$, so the expression (\ref{averaged-atom-density-matrix-elements}) for the averaged reduced density matrix has only one influence functional $F_B\left[z(\tau),z'(\tau);t,t_0\right]$.
+The hierarchical equations of motion (HEOM) are obtained from the reduced density matrix (\ref{averaged-atom-density-matrix-elements}) by repetitive differentiation of the memory kernel, related to the influence functional \cite{10.1143/JPSJ.58.101,doi:10.1143/JPSJ.75.082001}.
+At first we consider a simplified problem with the stochastic field turned off.
+From the two interaction Hamiltonians in Eq.(\ref{HAFB}) we keep only $\hat{H}_{\text{IB}}$, so the expression (\ref{averaged-atom-density-matrix-elements}) for the averaged reduced density matrix has only one influence functional $F_B[z(\tau),z'(\tau);t,t_0]$.
 Increasing t by a small value $\epsilon$, we get

 Taking values at $t+\epsilon$ involves one extra segment on the time axis, lying on the right from $t$ and of length $\epsilon$.
 Thus, the increment of the free-TLS action can be written as